Formula racing

-Formula racing (known as open-wheel racing in North America) is any of several forms of open-wheeled single-seater motorsport.
-The origin of the term lies in the nomenclature that was adopted by the FIA for all of its post-World War II single-seater regulations, or formulae.
-The best known of these formulae are Formula One, Formula E, Formula Two, Formula Three, regional Formula Three and Formula Four.
-Common usage of "formula racing" encompasses other single-seater series, including the GP2 Series, which replaced Formula 3000 (which had itself been the effective replacement for Formula Two).
+Formula racing, also known as open-wheel racing in North America, is any of several forms of open-wheeled single-seater motorsport.
+A "formula", first devised by FIA for its post–World War II single-seater races, is a set of regulations for a given type of car.
+The best known are Formula One, Formula E, Formula Two, Formula Three, regional Formula Three and Formula Four.
+Common usage of "formula racing" encompasses other single-seater series, including the IndyCar Series and the Super Formula Championship.

-Categories such as Formula Three and FIA Formula 2 Championship are described as feeder formulae, which refers to their position below Formula One on the career ladder of single-seater motor racing.
-There are two primary forms of racing formula: the open formula that allows a choice of chassis or engines and the control or "spec" formula that relies on a single supplier for chassis and engines.
+Lower categories such as Formula Three and Formula Two are described as junior formulae, lower formulae, or feeder formulae, referring to their position below top-level series like Formula One on their respective career ladders of single-seater motor racing.
+There are two primary forms of racing formula: open formula, which allows a choice of chassis or engines; and control or "spec" formula, which specifies a single supplier for chassis and engines.
 Formula Three is an example of an open formula, while Formula BMW is a control formula.
-There are also some exceptions on these two forms like Formula Ford where there is an open chassis formula but a restricted single brand engine formula.
+Exceptions include Formula Ford, which has an open chassis formula but a single-brand engine formula.

+While Formula One is the most expensive form of motorsport in the world, not all formula series are high-cost professional events.
+Some formulas are intended for juniors and amateurs; Formula 1000 and Formula Vee are among the least expensive forms of circuit racing.

+Most contemporary formula categories allow the use of racing slicks, and extensive use of wings and ground effects to increase cornering speeds.
+However, there are popular amateur categories such as Formula Ford and Formula Vee which do not, and consequently have much slower cornering speeds and in which “drafting” plays a much more important role.
+Occasionally the term “wings and slicks racing” is used to distinguish the faster categories.

 World championships

 Formula One

-In the process of reviving Grand Prix racing after the end of World War II, the Fédération Internationale de l'Automobile's Commission Sportive Internationale was responsible for defining the standardised regulations of Formula One (F1) in 1946.
+While reviving Grand Prix racing after World War II, the Fédération Internationale de l'Automobile's Commission Sportive Internationale defined the standardised regulations of Formula One (F1) in 1946.
 The first race to be run to the early Formula One regulations was a non-championship Grand Prix in Turin in September 1946.
 The first officially recognised Formula One season was held in 1947 and the World Championship for Drivers was inaugurated in 1950.
-This was the first example of formula racing.